o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 [test-plan-and-functional-requirements]: #test-plan-and-functional-requirements

+## SHA3/Keccak

+In order to test the implementation of SHA3 and Keccak in SnarkyJS, we will follow the testing approach we already apply to other gadgets and gates.
+This includes testing the out-of- and in-snark variants using our testing framework, as well as adding a SHA3 and Keccak regression test.
+The regression tests will also include a set of predetermined digests to make sure that the algorithm doesn't unexpectedly change over time (similar to the tests implemented for the OCaml gadget).

+In addition to that, we should provide a dedicated integration test that handles SHA3/Keccak hashing within a smart contract (proving enabled).
+This will allow us to not only provide developers with an example, but also ensure that SHA3 and Keccak proofs can be generated.

 ## Drawbacks

 [drawbacks]: #drawbacks

+Compared to Poseidon, hashing with SHA3 and Keccak is expensive.
+This should be made clear to the developer to avoid inefficient circuits.
+Additionally, it is important to educate developers of when to use SHA3/Keccak and when to use Poseidon.
+Additionally, the API should be secure.
+Adding new primitives, especially cryptographic primitives, always includes risks such as the possibility of not constraining the algorithm and input enough to provide the developer with a safe API that is required to build secure applications.
+However, adding these primitives to SnarkyJS enables developers to explore a new range of important use cases.

 ## Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives

+Keccak and SHA3 could not be exposed to SnarkyJS at all.
+However, this would essentially render these primitives useless since they were specifically designed to be used by developers with SnarkyJS.
+By adding these primitives, SnarkyJS will become an even more powerful zero-knowledge SDK that enables developers to explore a wide range of use cases.

 ## Prior art

 [prior-art]: #prior-art

+Exposing gates and gadgets from the OCaml layer to SnarkyJS is nothing new - the same procedure has been applied to other primitives such as Poseidon, Field and Elliptic Curve operations.

 ## Unresolved questions

 [unresolved-questions]: #unresolved-questions

+No unresolved questions.